Guidance under regulation 18 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulations 2020.

-As an example, most medical practitioners and carers can’t stay 2 metres away from a patient when giving treatment.
-They can stay 2 metres away from the patient for much of the time; they can stay 2 metres away from other medical practitioners or carers most of the time; and measures can be taken to ensure patients stay 2 metres away from each other while waiting to see them.
+As an example, most medical practitioners and carers will be unable to stay 2 metres away from a patient when giving treatment.
+However, they can stay 2 metres away from patients (as well as other medical practitioners and carers) for much of the time, such as while patients are waiting to see them.
 This is what we mean by reasonable measures and taking measures like that should be applied consistently.
 Stopping treatment would not generally be a reasonable measure; treatment should continue wherever practicable, though in circumstances where the risk of spreading coronavirus outweighs the benefit of the treatment it may have to be postponed.

 Examples of ways to support physical distancing include:

-- reducing the number of people on the premises at any one time– increasing the space between people by reducing the total number of people in attendance, and changing the layout of premises/ furniture to support this
+- increasing the space between people by reducing the total number of people in attendance,

 - controlling use of entrances, passageways, stairs and lifts